nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all students: `list`

-Shows a list of all students in the TuitiONE.
+Shows a list of all students and lessons in the TuitiONE.

-Format: `list`
+Command Format: `list`

 ### Locating students by name: `find`